-If you’ve landed on this page you must be planning your wedding in Bristol and searching for the right wedding photographer for your day.
-I am a well established Bristol wedding photographer working in a documentary style.
-This means that I will spend the whole day with you from getting ready in the morning right through to the last dance.
+Hi, I’m Warren a professional Bristol wedding photographer working in a documentary style, this means that I will spend the whole day with you from getting ready in the morning right through to the last dance.
 I focus on capturing the special moments and the many emotions of the day with only a few posed shots.
 My unobtrusive way of working will leave you free to enjoy your incredible day without any fuss or time spent setting up long lists of formals.
 As you can see below I like to work creatively with light to capture the essence of your day, all the laughter and fun, the beautiful details as well as the intimate and romantic moments.

 I have created this page to guide you through some of my favourite Bristol wedding venues and to give you an introduction to my work.
-If you are interested in seeing more of my work or contacting me to discuss your wedding plans there are links to my website, portfolio and contact forms at the bottom of this page.
+If you are interested in seeing more of my photography or contacting me to discuss your wedding plans there are links to my website, portfolio and a contact form at the bottom of this page.

 Two venues that capture the essence of historic Bristolian splendour are The Old Manor Down Estate and Coombe Lodge.
 The Old Manor Down Estate is a magnificent Victorian Manor which has recently enjoyed a large refurbishment.
-With 66 acres of beautiful grounds, landscaped gardens and secret hedge cut passageways you will not be short of stunning backdrops for your group family photographs or your evening portrait session.
 The venue is exclusively yours to enjoy, from the rustic barn, the stunning orangery to the beautiful bespoke reception rooms so you will not be short of options throughout your day, choose from either the Barn or the Manor.
-Coombe lodge is also a stunning Manor house, as the drive leads you up to this remarkable wedding venue, you will delight in the stonework and outstanding chimneys.

 Alternatively you could give me a quick call or text on 07954044495 and I can let you know if your date is free.